fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 function effect(render: RenderFunction): () => VNodeChild;
 ```

-The effect method is used to clean up stream side effects during component rendering
+The effect method is used to clean up side effects of streams in component rendering.

 ::: tip Note

-The effect method only applies to Vue >= 3.2.0 versions.
-For versions below 3.2.0, it's not recommended to use [render](#render), [toCompt](#tocompt) and all stream subscription methods and operators in component render functions.
+The effect method is only applicable to Vue >= 3.2.0.
+For versions below 3.2.0, it is not recommended to use [render](#render), [toCompt](#tocompt), and all subscription methods and operators of streams in the component's render function.

 :::